pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Brokers 🤵/🤵🪣 Broker tables/Invites 🤲 table/🪣🧱 4 Added 🔔/🤵 OnInviteAdded 🔔 handler.md

-# 🤵 OnInviteConfirmed 📃 handler
+# 🤵 OnInviteAdded 📃 handler

 > About
 * Part of the [`Broker.Invites` 🪣 table](<../🪣 Invites/🤵 Broker.Invites 🪣 table.md>)